-As winter makes way for spring, our minds begin to ponder the wonderful birding days soon to come!
-Here’s a rough guide as to when some of our favourite bird species arrive back to eastern Ontario, and how to maximize your birding opportunities when they arrive!
+As winter gives way to spring, our bird-nerd minds cannot help but begin to daydream about the wonderful birding days soon to come!
+Here’s a rough guide as to when some of your favourite bird species arrive back to eastern Ontario.
 Continue reading Guide to Spring Arrivals in Eastern Ontario